 Every cook seems to have a certain piece of cookware that they keep coming back to, day after day.
-It could be a trusty stainless steel sauté pan, a well-seasoned cast iron skillet, or an enameled cast iron Dutch oven, but for me, it's unquestionably my wok.
-I've been using the same cheap carbon steel wok for years, and it's one of the most important tools in my kitchen.
+It could be a trusty stainless steel sauté pan, a well-seasoned cast iron skillet, or an enameled cast iron Dutch oven, but for many of us at Serious Eats, it's unquestionably a wok—one of the most important tools in our kitchens.

 The beauty of the wok is that you can use it for all sorts of techniques, but its real purpose in life is stir-frying.
-I usually eat several stir-fries in any given week—I don't know of any other dish that can top its convenience, versatility, or pure deliciousness.
-No matter what the contents of my fridge look like, I know that I can have an awesome stir-fry on the table in virtually no time.
-We've rounded up 28 of our favorite recipes, from kung pao chicken multiple ways and crab fried rice to vegetarian lo mein and Korean-style pork, to illustrate the incredible variety that's just a wok away.
+The convenience, versatility, and pure deliciousness of stir-fry makes it the perfect weeknight meal.
+No matter what the contents of your fridge look like, you can have an awesome stir-fry on the table in virtually no time.
+We've rounded up 33 of our favorite recipes, from kung pao chicken multiple ways and crab fried rice to vegetarian lo mein and Korean-style pork, to illustrate the incredible variety that's just a wok away.

 While you might not know the name, you've probably eaten lots of dishes that fall into the category of ding, a type of stir-fry made with diced chicken and vegetables.
 A ding also needs something crunchy, such as the nuts in the takeout classic cashew chicken.
 Jicama adds even more crunch, and we round out the assortment of vegetables with mushrooms, celery, and sweet bell pepper.